cmtttttt/GitRepo/readme.txt

 add 4
-Git is a distributed version control system.
+Git is a distributed version control system. add 1
 Git is free software distributed under the GPL. add 2 Git has a mutable index called stage. new